|Phase I||Phase II|

-Funding for this project is planned through multiple revenue streams including: the 2000 Measure A, half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Transit and Intercity Rail Capital Program (TIRCP).
-VTA submitted an application to enter into New Starts Project Development for Phase II in 2018.
+Funding for this project is planned through multiple revenue streams including: the 2000 Measure A half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, the State of California and its Transit and Intercity Rail Capital Program (TIRCP) at $750 million, Regional Measure 3 at $375 million, and federal grants including the Expedited Project Delivery (EPD) Pilot Program at approximately $1.5 billion.
+VTA submitted an application to enter into the EPD Pilot Program for Phase II in November 2018.

 How is VTA engaging with the cities and other stakeholders?

 VTA has had a long-standing partnership with the cities.
 This includes coordination with city staff within the departments of Planning, Engineering and Public Works.
 This relationship and partnership will continue throughout engineering and construction.
-VTA has also established Community Working Groups (CWGs) for each of the Phase II stations – Alum Rock/28th Street, Downtown, Diridion and Santa Clara – to better engage members of the community and inform the project planning and delivery processes.
+VTA has also established Community Working Groups (CWGs) for each of the Phase II station areas – Alum Rock/28th Street, Downtown San José-Diridon, and Santa Clara – to better engage members of the community and inform the project planning and delivery processes.